Students agree – the IEP is a BIG help!

 – Mariene from Brazil – Major: Biomedical Sciences

-In Spring 2017 the Intensive English Program (IEP) congratulated several alumni who successfully completed their fields of study and graduated from NC State University.
-William Haselton, an IEP Lead Instructor, interviewed three of the students who were among the first IEP alumni to graduate from the university.
+In Spring 2017 the IEP congratulated several alumni who successfully completed their fields of study and graduated from NC State University.
+Read about three of those students' journeys.